Your First Day

 When you are ready for take-off put up your thumb.

-After the ground crew has confirmed "ALL CLEAR ABOVE AND BEHIND" your wings will be levelled
+After the ground crew has confirmed "AIR SPACE CLEAR" your wings will

 for take-off.
 Before take-off the tug pilot may request a radio check from you.